qvest-digital/KNIME-Cumulocity-Connector/README.md

 ## Installation

-You can install these nodes in KNIME 4.2 (?TODO) or above following these steps:
+You can install these nodes in KNIME 4.2 or above following these steps:

     in KNIME, open Help/Install new software
     Click top right button “Add”, and add the repository: